UKRN-Open-Research/t3-open-code/_episodes/01-intro.md

 ### Course structure

-Today we'll start with discussions about the pros and cons of preregistration (what it helps with and what it doesn't), and think about what a workshop on preregistration might cover and how it will meet your colleagues' needs.
+Today we'll start with discussions about the pros and cons of sharinng code (what are the benefits and challenges), and think about what a workshop on open code or software might cover and how it will meet your colleagues' needs.
-Some of you will be looking to teach your colleagues about Registered Reports -- at some points they'll split off into their own groups, but generally everyone will be on a similar page.
 We'll be giving you some tips on how to deliver workshops, courtesy of our guest-presenter Louise from Bristol Institute of Teaching and Learning, and an introduction to our Workshop Builder Tool and our Resource List.
 At the end, there will be a large block of time for you to use the Workshop Builder Tool (or something else if you prefer) to build your own workshop to deliver to your colleagues.